Skip to product information

 Santos Dumont.

-In 1927, Santos Dumont was a world-renowned figure for his aviation exploits.
-He lived far from the big cities, especially in Spain, which perhaps reflected a desire to distance himself from the hustle and bustle associated with his fame and his declining health.
+In 1927, Santos Dumont was a world-renowned figure for his aviation achievements.
+He lived away from major cities, notably in Spain, which perhaps reflects a desire to distance himself from the commotion associated with his fame and his declining health.

-In this letter, Besançon - perhaps Georges?
-Another aviation pioneer who also directed the magazine L'Aérophile - as well as a Brazilian government minister, ask Santos Dumont for permission, probably related to the use of his name or his inventions.
-This letter shows that, despite his reluctance to exploit his name for commercial or other purposes, Santos Dumont feels honored and agrees to grant this permission to Latécoère, Pierre-Gorges or his brother, two important French figures in these early days of aviation.
-I do not know more details at the moment, but we are conducting inquiries with other enthusiasts.
+In this letter, Besançon – perhaps Georges?
+Another aviation pioneer who also directed the magazine L'Aérophile – as well as a Brazilian government minister, request permission from Santos Dumont, probably related to the use of his name or inventions.
+This letter shows that, despite his reluctance to exploit his name for commercial or other purposes, Santos Dumont feels honored and agrees to grant this permission to Latécoère, Pierre-Gorges, or his brother, two important French figures from those early days of aviation.
+I don't know more details at the moment, but we are researching with other enthusiasts.

 This letter is important because it allows us to learn a little more about Santos Dumont, especially his state of mind at the end of his life, as well as his relationships with other pioneers of those first decades of aviation.
-He was appreciated, admired and consulted by most of these men, French and from other countries, because he was an accessible and generous man.
-This “Spanish” letter is the only one I have seen in 15 years of research on Santos Dumont.
+He was appreciated, admired, and consulted by most of these men, French or from other countries, because he was an approachable and generous man.
+This "Spanish" letter is the only one I have seen in 15 years of research on Santos Dumont.

 View full details